frictionlessdata/frictionless-py/README.md

 ### Inspection

-Goodtables inspects your tabular data to find errors in source, structure and schema.
+Goodtables inspects your tabular data to find general, structure and schema errors.
 As presented in an example above to inspect data:
 - `Inspector(**options)` class should be instantiated
 - `inspector.inspect(source, preset=<preset>, **options)` should be called
 - a returning value will be a report dictionary